 “My Bed Buddy Hot/Cold Pack was an absolute lifesaver for me in ‘the migraine days.’
 I still swear by it… Best $7 I ever spent!”
 Ami Ceresi said.

-Buy the Bed Buddy Hot/Cold Pack for $9.99 from Bed Bath & Beyond.
+Buy the Bed Buddy Hot/Cold Pack for $11.85 from Amazon.

 17. Vicks VapoRub

 Vicks VapoRub can be used on the chest as a cough suppressant, but it can also be rubbed into aching muscles and joints for cool pain relief.

 Jan Thomas told us, “Vicks Vapo Rub is awesome on sore muscles… or when you feel like you are coming down with something.”